 What Are the Out-of-Pocket Costs of a Private Mortgage?

-There are several significant costs to be aware of when accepting a private mortgage that go above and beyond mere interest rate.
+There are several significant costs to be aware of when accepting a private mortgage that goes above and beyond the mere interest rate.
 Typical private mortgage transactions involve lender fees, brokerage fees, legal fees and appraisal costs, which are outlined below.
 And you should also be aware of your lender’s renewal terms as well as costs for services required if your mortgage payments get off track before signing on the dotted line.

 What lender fees can I expect with a private mortgage?

 Most private lenders charge a set-up fee when arranging your mortgage.
 This may also be called something else such as a commitment fee, placement fee, administration fee, or lender fee.
 Some charge more than one such fee.